Code-Institute-Submissions/green_bee_crafts/README.md

 ![colour palette](wireframes/GreenBee.png)
 After discussion with the business owner we decided upon a colour scheme combining natural colours and soft pastels to compliment her current branding.

-#006D77 will be used as the main background colour
+* #006D77 will be used as the main background colour
-#FFDDD2 will be used as on overlay on products and bag pages
+* #FFDDD2 will be used as on overlay on products and bag pages
-#83C5BE will be used for the buttons
+* #83C5BE will be used for the buttons
-#EDF6F9 will be used for button text and borders
+* #EDF6F9 will be used for button text and borders
-#A26769 will be used for the navbar to help navigation stand out
+* #A26769 will be used for the navbar to help navigation stand out

+During development I found that the mulitple colours were distracting for the user and decided to keep buttons and functionality clean in black and white meaning that this stands out more clearly for th user when processing and order.

 ### Fonts